Venkatadri-Ch/Multi-Source-Log-Analysis-with-Splunk-Enterprise-SIEM/HTTP Log Analysis using Splunk.md

 This is useful for network monitoring and threat detection.
 By checking which destination ports are being accessed most often, analysts can understand normal traffic patterns and quickly spot unusual activity.

 <img width="932" height="410" alt="top limit (dstport) 7" src="https://github.com/user-attachments/assets/7b790414-9a15-400d-aedc-81084f73094a" />

+The results show that port 80 dominates traffic, accounting for over 96% of requests, which is typical for standard HTTP traffic.
+Other ports like 31328, 4868, and 8080 appear much less frequently, indicating occasional alternative services or applications.
+This analysis helps understand network usage patterns and highlights the primary ports handling web traffic.

 ### 5. Detecting Anomalies in File Transfer Activity
 ```